Broad Haven South beach

 Explore the boulders and ‘island’ on the west side to discover caves and springs gushing out of the cliffs.
 The convoluted low cliffs on the east side have a few small caves at low tide.

 The clean stream emptying out of the lily ponds runs along this side and is perfect for small children to play in.
 There’s also a good rock for jumping off at high tide.

 If you’re planning to visit, check out the tide times to make sure you’ve plenty of beach to play on and that you don’t get cut off by the incoming tide.

-There’s ample parking above the beach in the National Trust car park or in Bosherston village by the church for those with wheelchairs or push chairs.
+There’s ample parking above the beach in the National Trust car park or in Bosherston village by the church.
 It’s a 1 mile walk to the beach from here but it does take you through the picturesque lily ponds.
 Well worth it!

 Toilets at car park above beach.
 Ice cream van.